 Commissioned by Pathways for Women’s Empowerment and Screen South.
 Funded by Real World Films.

 Anna Cady is a contemporary artist based in the UK.
 She often makes work with people who are not visual artists – a young child, a girl with cerebral palsy, a dancer, a billboard painter in India or a friend with a life threatening illness.
 The work becomes a part of the conversation between the artist, the collaborator and the audience.
 Anna works with a variety of media – including short films, pinhole and digital photography, drawing and text.
-Her short films have screened nationally in the UK (including Tate Modern and the Whitechapel Gallery) and internationally at festivals (2013 selected for Sundance Film Festival).
+Her short films have screened nationally in the UK, including Tate Modern and the Whitechapel Gallery, and internationally at festivals, including the 2013 Sundance Film Festival.

 I often work with people who have a need to tell their story, and who find that being creative gives them not only a voice, but also hope.
 I make my own work through them and beside them, whilst enabling them to make their own which is both inspiring and satisfying.
 Now I find myself collaborating with scholars and artists from other disciplines through my current project Elemental Dialogues.
 Exploring what it means to interpret film-poems (but not to translate!) as I pass our film onto other artists for interpretation.
 We find that there is no one truth, there are only competing stories.